mosse-security/mcsi-library/docs/articles/2022/06/root-login-vs-sudo/2022-06-09-root-login-vs-sudo.md

 # Root Login vs. Sudo

-This blog will explain why you should quit logging in as root at all times and provide the best security alternative to doing so.
+One of the most basic security measures you can take when working with Linux is to avoid logging in as the root user whenever possible.
+The root user is the administrator of the system with full privileges, which means that any malicious code that runs with root privileges can wreak havoc on the system.
+By logging in as a regular user and only using sudo when necessary, you can limit the damage that can be done if your account is compromised.
+In this blog post, we'll discuss why you should avoid logging in as root, how to create a sudo user, and provide you with best security alternative to it.

 ## The risks associated with signing in as the root user